THEMATIC EDUCATION

 However, once her son entered a traditional classroom at six years old, it became apparent that the rigid, structured environment of mainstream schooling was challenging for him.

-The play-based learning methods he had thrived on were seen as trivial in the eyes of the school system, relegated to recess or as rewards rather than integral parts of the learning process.
+The play-based learning methods he had thrived on were seen as trivial in the eyes of the school system, relegated to recess or

 Cindy saw this as a significant limitation, stifling play’s potential as an effective teaching method.

-Determined to provide a more supportive learning environment, Cindy decided to withdraw her son from mainstream school and embark on a homeschooling journey.
+Determined to provide a more supportive learning environment, Cindy decided to withdraw her son from mainstream school

 She firmly believed that incorporating play into early school grades was crucial for engaging children